 The University of Ohio researched the benefits of omega-3 in helping to relieve stress and found that 2.5 grams of omega-3s – 12 to 15 ounces of salmon – reduces stress and anxiety by up to 20 percent.
 So why not enjoy more fish on a weekly basis and feel calm and far less anxious?

-Turkey: Ever notice that after enjoying a holiday turkey you’re relaxed and ready to nap?
+Ever notice that after enjoying a holiday turkey, you’re relaxed and ready to nap?
 That’s the reason you may want to enjoy more turkey to combat stress.
 Turkey contains L-tryptophan, an amino acid which triggers serotonin.
 When this happens, we feel calm and relaxed.

 It may be a good idea to not just save turkey for the holidays and incorporate it more often in your diet.
 You don’t have to cook an entire bird!
 And you’ll appreciate its calming effects to fight and reduce stress.

-Although it may seem like the best idea to reach for that chocolate bar, glass of alcohol or bag of chips, these are all foods which will only keep your body in a stressed-out state.
-Enjoying calming foods packed with vitamins helpful in reducing stress are better options.
+Although it may seem like the best idea to reach for that chocolate bar, glass of alcohol, or bag of chips, these are all foods which will only keep your body in a stressed-out state.
+Enjoying calming foods packed with vitamins to reduce stress.